Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 Realistically, swapping is not used in modern systems since virtual memory techniques provide better performance and flexibility but still may be enabled by the OS when running low-memory situations.

 = Virtual Memory

+Virtual Memory is an abstraction separating a program's logical view of the memory from the actual physical memory.
+Since all of the program doesn't need to be in memory at the same time, the OS gives the illusion of a very large, continuous (main) memory and thus, the programs are not constrained by actual memory size, allowing more processes to be run concurrently.

+The virtual address space usually starts at address 0 and is continuous up to a maximum address determined by the number of bits used for addressing.
+The physical memory, on the other hand, may be fragmented and non-contiguous.
+It is generally implemented using _demand paging_ or _demand segmentation_.

+The stack grows downwards from high memory addresses, while the heap grows upwards from low memory addresses.
+This allows for efficient use of memory and helps prevent fragmentation.
+This has the following benefits:
+- Maximises address space use
+- No physical memmory is needed until the heap or stack grows to a given new page
+- Enables sparse memory spaces with holes (gap between the stack and heap) left for growth, dynamically linked libraries, etc

+== Demand Paging

+It is a memory management technique where pages are loaded into memory only when they are needed, rather than loading the entire process into memory at once.
+This allows for more efficient use of memory and can reduce the initial load time of a process.#footnote[The reason this shit works well is called locality of reference which is some COA stuff]

+When a process tries to access a page that is not currently in memory, a page fault occurs, and the OS must bring the required page from secondary storage into main memory.
+The OS uses a page replacement algorithm to determine which page to evict from memory if there is no free frame available.

+There is also a *lazy swapper* or *pager* that brings a page into memory only when it is needed, rather than preloading pages in anticipation of future requests.
+This reduces the amount of memory required for a process and can improve system performance.

+We use the valid-invalid bit to see whether a page is currently loaded in a frame or not currently in the memory (or not even mapped by the process).
+If a reference to an invalid page occurs, the MMU generates a page fault.

+=== Handling a Page Fault

+#grid(
+	columns: (2fr, 1fr),
+	gutter: 10pt,
+	figure(
+		image("imgs/Handling-Page-Fault.png")
+	),
+	[
+		Too many page faults is very bad, leading to *thrashing* where the system spends more time handling page faults than executing processes.
+	]
+)

++ *Trap to OS*: The MMU detects a page table entry marked invalid and triggers a trap (interrupt) to the operating system
++ *Save State*: The OS saves user registers and process context
++ *Check Reference*: The OS checks whether the page reference is valid (belongs to the process's address space).
+If not, it terminates the process
++ *Locate on Disk*: If valid but not resident, the OS locates the required page on disk
++ *Find Free Frame*: Search for a free frame in memory.
+If none is available, use a page replacement algorithm to select a victim frame (and write to disk if necessary)
++ *Swap Page*:  Read the needed page from disk into the chosen frame (using scheduled I/O operations)
++ *Update Table*:  Set page table and frame table entries to indicate that the page is now in memory (set the valid bit)
++ *Restart Instruction*: Resume the instruction that caused the page fault, now that the data/code is present

+Most OS maintain a _free-frame list_ containing all available frames.
+When a page needs to be loaded, a frame is taken from this list.
+If the list is empty, a page replacement algorithm is used to select a victim frame.
+The free frames are allocated using *zero-fill-on demand* where the content of the frame is filled with zeros when allocated to a process.

+The time taken to service a page fault is significantly higher than a normal memory access due to the need to access secondary storage.
+The effective access time (EAT) can be calculated as:
+$
+	"EAT" = (1 - p) * "memory access time" + p * ("page fault service time" + "swap page in" + "swap page out")
+$

+Realistically, even with $p = 1/1000$, the slow down is by a factor of 40, so $p = 1/400000$ is required for a lesser 10% slowdown!

+== Copy on Write (CoW)

+It is an optimization technique used in memory management where multiple processes can share the same physical memory pages until one of them attempts to modify the page.
+When a process tries to write to a shared page, a copy of the page is created for that process, allowing it to modify its own copy without affecting the other processes.

+This technique is particularly useful in scenarios where processes create copies of data structures, such as during process forking.
+Instead of duplicating the entire memory space of the parent process, the child process can share the same pages until it needs to modify them. (`vfork()` in Unix systems uses this technique)

+== Page Replacement

+When a page fault occurs and there are no free frames available, the OS must select a victim page to evict from memory.
+The choice of which page to replace can significantly impact system performance.

+This completes the separation of logical memory from physical memory, allowing the OS to use physical memory more efficiently.

+The modify/dirty bit is used to track whether a page has been modified since it was loaded into memory.
+If the dirty bit is set, the page must be written back to disk before being evicted; otherwise, it can be discarded.

+Page replacement basically works as:
++ Find the location of the desired page on disk
++ Find a free frame:
+  - If there is a free frame, use it
+  - If there is no free frame, use a page replacement algorithm to select a victim frame
++ If the victim frame is dirty, write it back to disk
++ Read the desired page into the selected frame
++ Update the page table and frame table to reflect the changes
++ Continue the process (restart the instruction that caused the page fault)

+Clearly, this may cause two page faults in succession if the victim page is dirty, thus increasing the EAT.